MoMadenU/msfs2020-skyvector/README.md

 # msfs2020-skyvector

-A moving map for that connects MSFS 2020 to SkyVector.com.
+A moving map that connects MSFS 2020 to SkyVector.
 A preview of it working can be found [Here](https://youtu.be/mP5gA6EbgHw)

 ## Status